Leagan-Dan/Offline-Messenger/README.md

 # Offline-Messenger
-Client-Server application for the computer networks course
+Client-Server application for the computer networks course.

 - C project for simulating a messenger application.
 Transfering messages between the clients and the server.